Advanced Networking and Security

 Summary

-In this section we learned how to make use of the Network Observability Operator to scan our cluster and visualize traffic patterns in and out.
-We then learned how to create and apply a simple network policy to block egress traffic from a virtual machine to a public website, and as an advanced example we learned to shape traffic between virtual guests and projects on the same cluster.
-Overall Network Policies are quite robust, and allow you to implement microsegmentation policies helping to shape the traffic flow both inside and outside of your cluster, between virtual guests in different or even the same OpenShift project.
+In this section we learned how to create and apply a simple network policy to block egress traffic from a virtual machine to a public website, and as an advanced example we learned to isolate traffic between virtual guests and projects on the same cluster by leveraging UDN’s native network segregation.
+We also took a brief look at the benefits provided by the Network Observability operator, and how it can make visualizing the network traffic flow in your cluster much easier.